-For a comparison of various authentication options, see Choose the right authentication method for your Azure Active Directory hybrid identity solution.
+For a comparison of various authentication options, see Choose the right authentication method for your Microsoft Entra hybrid identity solution.

-For a comprehensive hybrid identity solution, see How Azure AD Delivers Cloud Governed Management for On-Premises Workloads.
+For a comprehensive hybrid identity solution, see How Microsoft Entra ID delivers cloud-governed management for on-premises workloads.

-To learn how Azure AD Connect integrates on-premises directories with Azure AD, see What is Azure AD Connect?.
+To learn how Microsoft Entra Connect integrates on-premises directories with Microsoft Entra ID, see What is Microsoft Entra Connect?.